lewagon/data-engineering-setup/automation/README.md

 ❗ If any errors occur, contact a teacher.
 You can safely run the playbook again.

-Once the playbook has finished, we need to completely SHUT DOWN your VM from the GCP console at [this link here](https://console.cloud.google.com/compute/instances?).
+Once the playbook has finished, you need to completely SHUT DOWN your VM from the GCP console at [this link here](https://console.cloud.google.com/compute/instances).
 Closing your VS Code and opening it again is not sufficient.

 TODO: add image assets